HodaZamani/HodaZamani.github.io/Codes/B-WOA/README.md

-# BHOA
+# B-WOA
-## A novel binary horse herd optimization algorithm for feature selection problem

-This repository contains the PDF and codes for the our paper ["A novel binary horse herd optimization algorithm for feature selection problem"](https://link.springer.com/article/10.1007/s11042-023-15023-7)
+This repository contains the PDF and codes for the our paper ["Feature selection based on whale optimization algorithm for diseases diagnosis"](https://d1wqtxts1xzle7.cloudfront.net/51133098/130_Paper_310716206_IJCSIS_Camera_Ready_pp._1243-1247-libre.pdf?1483206167=&response-content-disposition=inline%3B+filename%3DFeature_Selection_Based_on_Whale_Optimiz.pdf&Expires=1712767982&Signature=eOblwCmKBKd3g3-llyG0UNAFBA4Bpet4W~1wWrDyOfdK97HCVfupCdfms13TDIs3dbCYJjATHQu~wnhb0MPWNf1gpmgkkYtO58Gq7R4dd7Bv3xFOn5QRpBtk93WOC4P~Ighq7X0Kgq4XMoptpBCY-dsPMEGfGXLU6eGawK03llbJE-rf2j-eV-2dMmG0el1KMEivj5R09XPncOIO8pfNJPNBrZoKGRgar~iIJAQH-C3wNn2UF0ZeKoKdjqoo81JDVAbQsRlavMIzGxFfDj49HjnCWB9sTT81~DmD5SKyJHOudsjCrlglXJ~8KcvHT9XpkL~6mw8-ZEQrolLE1~H0Zg__&Key-Pair-Id=APKAJLOHF5GGSLRBV4ZA)

 ## Abstract
-Feature selection (FS) is an essential step for machine learning problems that can improve the performance of the classification by removing useless features from the data set.
-FS is an NP-hard problem, so meta-heuristic algorithms can be used to find good solutions for this problem.
-Horse herd Optimization Algorithm (HOA) is a new meta-heuristic approach inspired by horses ‘herding behavior.
-In this paper, an improved version of the HOA algorithm called BHOA is proposed as a wrapper-based FS method.
-To convert continuous to discrete search space, S-Shaped and V-Shaped transfer functions are considered.
-Moreover, to control selection pressure, exploration, and exploitation capabilities, the Power Distance Sums Scaling approach is used to scale the fitness values of the population.
-The efficiency of the proposed method is estimated on 17 standard benchmark datasets.
-The implementation results prove the efficiency of the proposed method based on the V-shaped category of transfer functions compared to other transfer functions and other wrapper-based FS algorithms.
+Medical datasets are mainly composed of countless irrelevant and redundant features in a series of patient records.
+All these features are not required to obtain a medical decisionmaking process.
+On the other hand, the huge size of data is caused to increase the dimensionality and to reduce the performance of classifier.
+Recently, there have been many methods proposed to solve this problem and their results show that the feature selection can be an effective solution.
+The feature selection methods are mostly aim to reduce the size of data and enhance the efficiency of learning algorithms by eliminating the unrelated and redundant features.
+In this paper, a meta-heuristic algorithm is proposed named FSWOA for feature selection.
+This algorithm is based on the hunting methods of Humpback Whales consisting of three main steps: encircling prey, spiral bubble-net attacking and search for prey.
+The performance of proposed algorithm is evaluated conducted by four standard medical datasets: Pima Indians Diabetes, Original Wisconsin Breast Cancer, Statlog and Hepatitis.
+The results show that the proposed algorithm can reduce the dimensionality of medical datasets with acceptable accuracy for diseases diagnosis.

 ## Citation

 ```
 @article{
-  title={A novel binary horse herd optimization algorithm for feature selection problem},
-  author={Asghari Varzaneh, Zahra and hosseini, soodeh and Javidi, Mohammad Masoud },
-  journal={Multimedia Tools and Applications},
-  year={2023}
+  title={Feature selection based on whale optimization algorithm for diseases diagnosis},
+  author={Hoda Zamani, Mohammad-Hossein Nadimi-Shahraki},
+  journal={International Journal of Computer Science and Information Security},
+  year={2016}
 }
 ```